-His last words before his death revealed the greatest treasure in the world, One Piece.
+His last words before his revealed the greatest treasure in the world, One Piece.
 This revelation brought about the Grand Age of Pirates, men who dreamed of finding One Piece—which promises an unlimited amount of riches and fame—and quite possibly the pinnacle of glory and the title of the Pirate King.

 Enter Monkey D. Luffy, a 17-year-old boy who defies your standard definition of a pirate.
 Rather than the famous persona of a wicked, hardened, toothless pirate ransacking villages for fun, Luffy’s reason for being a pirate is one of pure wonder: